tier4/nebula/docs/parameters.md

 This parameter is mainly used for TCP communication, such as diagnostics and for setting parameters.
-TCP connections will be made to `sensor_ip`, and if `multicast_ip` is supported and set to a multicast group, Nebula will drop all UDP traffic received via multicast and not sent from `sensor_ip`.
+TCP connections will be made to `sensor_ip`, and if `multicast_ip` is supported and set to a multicast group, Nebula will drop all UDP traffic received via multicast that was not sent from `sensor_ip`.

 #### `host_ip`